Coimbra Group

 Also notable is that the demand for MSCA continues to grow, while the budget has seen only marginal increases between funding cycles.
 While the primary message is about preserving MSCA’s model, the signatories also encourage a significant funding boost in the next Framework Programme (FP10) to match the programme’s expanded impact and address the structural challenges that research careers face.

-The joint statement is currently supported by: YERUN, Coimbra Group, EU-LIFE, ALLEA, Aurora Universities Network, CESAER, EASSH, ECIU, EUA, Eurodoc, Initiative for Science Europe (ISE), LERU, MCAA, PolSCA, SPARC Europe, The Guild, UNICA.
+The joint statement is currently supported by: ALLEA, Aurora Universities Network, CESAER, Coimbra Group, EASSH, ECIU, EU-LIFE, EUA, Eurodoc, Initiative for Science Europe (ISE), LERU, MCAA, PolSCA, SPARC Europe, SSH-council of the Netherlands, The Guild, UNICA, Young Academy of Europe (YAE), and YERUN.

 Any other organisation wishing to support this initiative is welcome to help raise awareness by sharing the statement.